MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-ship-items.md

 >
 > The assemble-to-order quantity is handled as described in this article.
 The inventory quantity is handled as a regular warehouse shipment line.
 To learn more about combination scenarios, go to [Understanding Assemble to Order and Assemble to Stock](assembly-assemble-to-order-or-assemble-to-stock.md).

-## <a name="see-related-microsoft-trainingtrainingmodulesship-invoice-items-dynamics--business-central" />See related [Microsoft training](/training/modules/ship-invoice-items-dynamics-365-business-central/).
+## <a name="see-related-microsoft-trainingtrainingmodulesship-invoice-items-dynamics-365-business-central" />See related [Microsoft training](/training/modules/ship-invoice-items-dynamics-365-business-central/).

 ## <a name="see-also" />See also